 In 2014, Swan Hill Primary School became the third school to take part in a pilot trial to introduce Aboriginal languages in Victorian schools with School Council, Traditional Owner and LAECG endorsement.

-Wemba Wemba language, traditionally spoken in and around the Swan Hill (Wanilu) region was originally taught by Wemba Wemba Elder Aunty Stephanie Charles and more recently co-taught by school-based Koorie Educator and Community Engagement Officer Andrew Cameron, with the support of Aunty Stephanie Charles, Wemba Wemba VACL Elder and Language Worker Aunty Fay Muir and the direct linguistic and resource support of VAEAI.
+Wemba Wemba language, traditionally spoken in and around the Swan Hill (Wanilu) region was originally taught by Wemba Wemba Elder Aunty Stephanie Charles and then co-taught by Koorie Educator and language teacher Andrew Cameron, with the support of Aunty Stephanie Charles, VACL and VAEAI.

 For more about the Swan Hill Primary School Wemba Wemba Program, click here.